jose-grande/Responsive-Design-Mobile-First/README.md

 # Responsive-Design-Mobile-First
 My first bitcoin project

-Curso de Responsive Design: Maquetación Mobile First de Platzi

-Batatabit es un proyecto maquetado en mobile first.
-Optimizado para móviles, tablets y con algunas modificaciones laptops.
+Batabit is a project made in mobile first.
+Optimized for mobiles, tablets and with some modifications for laptops.